 Educator Evaluation Overview

-The report of the Governor’s Commission on Teaching Success was followed by the passage of Senate Bill 2 in 2004, which mandated the creation of the Educator Standards Board.
-The Board was charged with the creation of the following:
+In 2004, both the Governor’s Commission on Teaching Success and Senate Bill 2 addressed the topic of teacher quality.
+The legislation mandated the creation of the Educator Standards Board, which was charged with the creation of the following:

 Request for Qualifications – Student Perception Surveys

-As part of changes made by the Ohio legislature in June 2014, school districts will choose between a new alternative teacher evaluation structure and the current (original) structure.
-The alternative structure includes an additional measure as 15 percent of the evaluation.
-A student perception survey is one of several options for this 15 percent measure.
-The Ohio Department of Education is requesting proposals for qualifications for student perception surveys to be used for this portion of teacher evaluations.
+A student perception survey is one of several options for use as a component of a new alternative teacher evaluation structure.
+The Ohio Department of Education requested proposals for qualifications for student perception surveys to be used for this portion of teacher evaluations.
+These proposals were due July 18 and the department will announce selected surveys early in the 2014-2015 school year.
 The department also is considering comparable survey instruments for possible use in principal evaluations.

 Download the RFQ here.